gribanov2la/docker-couchdb/README.md

-# CouchDB Dockerfile
+# CouchDB Dockerfile for RaspberryPi 2

-A Dockerfile that produces a Docker image for [Apache CouchDB](http://couchdb.apache.org/).
+A Dockerfile that produces a Docker image for [Apache CouchDB](http://couchdb.apache.org/) on the ARMv7 architecture.

 It is based on the [Ferran Rodenas's version](https://github.com/frodenas/docker-couchdb) but includes the following changes and improvements: